lengfeld/subpatch/website/tut/installation.md

 1. With [pipx](https://pipx.pypa.io/stable/) into your HOME directory
 2. As a standalone script into the PATH

-**NOTE**: subpatch is currently in a very *very* early stage.
+**Warning**: subpatch is in a very *very* early stage.
 Do not use it in production environments!
+E.g. the config format will change.
+Nevertheless please try it out.
+Any feedback is welcome.

 ## Prerequisites